 From Kolonaki, the only way is up, which means up to the top of Mount Lycabettus.
 The city of Athens was built on seven hills, two of which you’ve visited when you went to the Acropolis and to Areopagus.
 Mount Lycabettus is the third, and is actually the highest point in the city of Athens.
 From Mount Lycabettus you’re able to look out over the entire city from its awesome viewpoint.
 With good weather you can even see all the way out to the city of Piraeus on the coast.

 Beside the viewpoint, the top of Mount Lycabettus features a little white church and a somewhat fancy restaurant.
 To get up Mount Lycabettus you have two options open to you, either a steep hike up, or the far gentler option of taking the funicular.

 Day 3 and Beyond

 If you have more than 2 days in Athens we highly recommend you take a trip outside the city and explore some of it’s surroundings.
 There are plenty of amazing sights not too far away from Athens that are worth adding to your Athens itinerary.
 To get you started, here are some of the most popular day tours from Athens:

 - Hydra, Poros, and Aegina Full-Day Cruise from Athens

 - Mycenae and Epidaurus Full-Day Tour from Athens

 - Temple of Poseidon and Cape Sounion Tour from Athens

-There you have it!
-All the sights and places you’ll be able to visit when visiting Athens in 2 days.
+There you have it – the ultimate Athens itinerary with all the sights and places you’ll be able to visit when visiting Athens in 2 days.
 No doubt you’ll leave this ancient wonder with some great photos and memories.